Skip to Content

 Home » Recipes by Ingredients » Fish and Seafood » Low carb baked fish cakes

-The key to a great fish cake is the quality of the fish used, as well as limiting the ”filler” to allow the subtle flavor of the fish to shine through.
-The problem however is that the filler holds the fish cakes together when you are sautéing them.
-Baking the fish cakes instead helps them stay together, and gives you a lighter taste.
-Dip it in this Southern Comeback Sauce and you have the start of a classic Southern dinner.
+The key to a great fish cake is the quality of the fish used, as well as limiting the ”filler” to allow the mild flavor of the fish to shine through.
+The problem however is that the filler is often what holds the fish cakes together.

 Low carb baked fish cakes using crab and cod.